CARTAvis/manual_source/source/installation_and_configuration.rst

 Site Deployment Mode: connecting CARTA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you institue has CARTA deployed for multiple users, you should have a dedicated URL to access CARTA (please check with your system administrator).
-What you need to do is to access the URL with your favourite browser and you should see the following dashboard.
+If your institute has CARTA deployed for multiple users, you should have a dedicated URL to access CARTA (please check with your system administrator).
+What you need to do is to access the URL with your favourite browser and you should see a dashboard similar to the following.

 .. raw:: html